ARMmbed/mbed-os-5-docs/docs/program-setup/concepts/managed-unmanaged-bootloader.md

 ### Managed and unmanaged bootloader tool integration

-Mbed tools (Mbed CLI, Online Compiler) can manage bootloaders where:
+Mbed tools (Keil Studio, Mbed Studio or Mbed CLI) can manage bootloaders where:

 - The bootloader comes before the application in ROM.
 - The application starts immediately after the bootloader.